What Is Acupuncture?

 Acupuncture practice in the United States began from humble origins with practitioners practicing out of their homes and offices without an official medical license to offer relief to pain and suffering of all that came to them.
 This eventually resulted in the arrest and imprisonment of many of the first acupuncturists in the United States.
 After much protest and public support, acupuncture practice was officially accepted.
 This began during the 1960’s and continued to evolve and grow during the 1970’s with the first acupuncture school being founded in Boston, Massachusetts in 1975 with other schools in California following shortly after.
 The National Institutes of Health (NIH) accepted acupuncture as an effective therapy in 1997.
 Now, more than 40 states have licensing and certification training for those who want to practice acupuncture.
 Also, the United States now has over 40 accredited acupuncture schools.
 Acupuncture has became widely known at sought out with patients and clients receiving therapy in a variety of settings such as clinics, hospitals, private practices, and even in spas.

-How does acupuncture help?
+How does acupuncture work?

 Although acupuncture is a widely accepted therapy, many doctors and scientists still do not know how acupuncture works and what conditions it may be beneficial for.
 Some of the tenants of acupuncture theory, including Qi, or Chi, vital life-force, that the ancient Chinese wrote about corresponds to nerve transmission, connective tissue planes, and metabolic components such as oxygen, hormones, neurotransmitters, and nutrients.
 Additionally, acupuncture affects the functional energy of organ systems by regulating and improving function.
 Acupuncture seems to support the body’s internal self-regulatory functions assisting the body and mind.
 The body can release endorphins, natural painkillers and neurotransmitters, such as serotonin, oxytocin, noradrenaline, and dopamine, by stimulating nerve and energy pathways to boost blood flow and brain activity.

 Is acupuncture effective immediately?
+How do you know if acupuncture is working?

 Everyone experiences acupuncture differently and may have different responses to the therapy.
 Some people may feel the effects immediately, while others may not feel a difference until after a few sessions.
 For some, the effects are long-lasting, and for others short-lived, especially when in an acute phase of illness or injury.